GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: Related Work

 Owing to Mamba's formidable long-sequence modeling capabilities, several Mamba-based methods have recently been introduced.
 For instance, Chen et al. \cite{chen2024geomamba} leverage a combination of hierarchical geographical encoding and Mamba to achieve awareness of geographical sequences, while Qin et al. \cite{qin2025geomamba} utilize Mamba and the GaPPO operator to extend the state space for modeling multi-granularity spatio-temporal transitions.
-Although these recommendation methods have achieved excellent results, these state-of-the-art models are all based in Euclidean space, where hierarchical structures cannot be well preserved.
+Although these recommendation methods have achieved excellent results, these state-of-the-art models predominantly operate in Euclidean space, which inherently struggles to preserve the underlying hierarchical and tree-like structures of human mobility.